 You can find stationary bikes in our fitness centers, but staying in one place might not be enough for the more adventurous cyclist.
 Luckily, NYC is one of the more bikeable cities in the country, with over 1,300 miles of bike paths crisscrossing our metropolis.
 You can get just about anywhere in the city on a bike.
 The Bronx River Pathway is a popular 9-mile track in the north of NYC, and cyclists in the south can enjoy the 7 miles of bike paths on Governor’s Island.

 Let’s face it, August isn’t the best month of the year to be a sports fan.
 The NFL season doesn’t come back until September, and you have to wait until October for the new NBA season.
 But that doesn’t mean that there’s nothing going on, especially in New York City!
-On August 22 and 23 the Yankees will host the Mets at Yankee Stadium for the final games of 2022 Subway Series.
+On August 18, 19, and 20 the Yankees will face off against the Red Sox at Yankee Stadium.
 Why not attend one of the biggest rivalries in baseball in person?
-If tennis is more your speed, the US Open is coming to NYC on August 29 and lasts until September 11.
+If tennis is more your speed, the US Open is coming to NYC on August 28 and lasts until September 10.